 Extensible Storage Engine Architecture

-Exchange mailbox databases and the queue on Hub Transport servers and Edge Transport servers utilize the Extensible Storage Engine (ESE) database.
+The Exchange store sits on top of an Extensible Storage Engine (ESE) database.
 ESE is a multi-user, indexed sequential access method (ISAM) table manager with full data manipulation language (DML) and data definition language (DDL) capability.
 ESE allows applications to store records and create indexes to access those records in different ways.

-- ESENTl The database engine for Active Directory and many Microsoft Windows components.
-Unlike other versions of ESE (which use 5-MB log files and 4-KB page sizes), the Active Directory implementation of ESENT uses 10-MB log files and 8-KB pages.
+- ESENT The database engine for Active Directory and many Microsoft Windows components.
+Unlike other versions of ESE (which use five MB log files and four KB page sizes), the Active Directory implementation of ESENT uses ten MB log files and eight KB pages.